openmindculture/kleiderordnung-berlin/README.md

 - **Instagram posts**
 - **contact form**
 - **page footer**
--

 ### Decoration / Parallax Perspective Effects

-Decorative colorful shapes are placed behind content sections using utility class names defined in `a_decoration.css`. **Side effect**: necessary global styles for document html and body are also defined there to increase modularization and readabilty of the parallax perspective effect setup.
+Colorful shapes are placed behind content sections using mixins and custom properties defined in `a_decoration.css`.
+Scale and height adjustment property defaults can be overridden in a module / section scope, which might in turn be ajusted according to a JavaScript-based height measurement once after the document has been rendered.

 ### Contact Form, Social Media, Dynamic Menu